Discover a slick casino experience when you race against dedicated dealers to 21 in Signature Live Blackjack!

 This feature allows you to share the outcome of another player's hand by betting behind it.

-Choose an active Bet Behind spot behind another player's seat before the betting time expires.
+Choose a Bet Behind spot behind another player's seat before the betting time expires.

-If your chosen player decides not to participate in a round, then your stake will be returned.
+If your chosen player decides not to play, then your wager will be returned.

 You can also choose to double your wager if your chosen player decides to 'Double Down' or 'Split'.